danielfone/chchruby-compsoc-library/README.md

     39 examples, 0 failures, 20 pending

+Now run the app.

+    $ bundle exec rails server

+Now you can visit `http://localhost:3000` in your browser and you should see a list of books appear.

 ## Taking the Challenge

 Firstly, you need run the application and understand what it does.